 Research Improvements Through Harmonization In Manitoba (RITHIM) is an upcoming initiative led by Research Manitoba that will consolidate multiple and complex ethics, privacy and operational feasibility review processes into one system.
 The new system will have one online application form and a harmonized review committee made up of experts in health research, research ethics and privacy.
-RITHIM will launch as an operating division of Research Manitoba in late 2020.
+RITHIM will launch as a project of Research Manitoba in late 2021.

 The Committee for Harmonized Health Impact, Privacy and Ethics Review (CHIPER) is an independent, multidisciplinary committee consisting of health professionals, members of the scientific community, and experts in ethics, privacy and access to data.